 The Request for Proposals from the Buzzards Bay National Estuary Program

-The Buzzards Bay National Estuary Program (NEP), through the Massachusetts Executive Office of Energy and Environmental Affairs' (EEA) Office of Coastal Zone Management (CZM), has issued a request for proposals as part of an EPA initiative called the Southeastern New England Coastal Watershed Restoration Program.
+The Buzzards Bay National Estuary Program (NEP), through the Massachusetts Executive Office of Energy and Environmental Affairs' (EEA) Office of Coastal Zone Management (CZM), has issued a request for proposals as part of an EPA initiative called the Southeast New England Coastal Watershed Restoration Program.
 This solicitation is being issued concurrently with a similar request from the Narragansett Bay Estuary Program for projects in the Narragansett Bay watershed, which includes areas of Massachusetts in the Blackstone, Ten Mile, and Taunton River watersheds.
 The Narragansett Bay Estuary Program request for proposals will be posted on the New England Interstate Water Pollution Control Commission website.

 The focus of this first year of grants will be on both nitrogen loading to impaired coastal waters and habitat, and phosphorus loading to impaired fresh waters and habitat.
 Funding will be for projects designed to prevent or reduce sources of nutrient pollution, or increase the ability of partners to do so.
 Both large and small proposals are encouraged.

-Application to the Southeastern New England Coastal Watershed Restoration Program, Nutrient Management Grants will be a two-step process.
+Application to the Southeast New England Coastal Watershed Restoration Program, Nutrient Management Grants will be a two-step process.
 First, applicants will submit a two page pre-proposal (to the NEP where activities are proposed), which will be ranked in a competitive process by a Review Committee.
 The strongest proposals are expected to add to the scientific or management knowledge base, have transferability and scalability, demonstrate innovation, and show strong collaboration among partners.
 Pre-proposals were due Monday, June 9, 2014, 4 p.m. to the Buzzards Bay NEP office in Wareham.